 First the obvious.
 The device looks and feels like a premium item.
 The vent slots around the top edge are even less visible than on the previous model (Surface Pro 4).
-Even though the edges are slightly rounder on the new version, I would not have noticed unless told about it.
+Even though the edges are slightly rounded on the new version, I would not have noticed unless told about it.

 My core i5 model is fan-less, meaning COMPLETELY silent.
 You will not hear a peep out of this device.
 Definitely an improvement from the previous generation.

 I’m pleasantly surprised at how cool to the touch the device stays, even after hours of uninterrupted use.
 Definitely on par, or better than my iPad slim.
 I bought mine during my lunch hour from work.
-I came back to the office, plugged it in and ran through initial set up.
+I came back to the office, plugged it in and ran through the initial set up.

 6. Lenovo Y700 17 data science and data analysis